 Certain Other Employers in the City.
 On June 30, 2019, Philadelphia Academic Health System, LLC ("PAHS"), the parent company of Hahnemann University Hospital and St. Christopher's Hospital for Children, and certain of its subsidiaries and related physician practices, filed for bankruptcy.
-Through the bankruptcy process, it is expected that Hahnemann University Hospital will close and St. Christopher's Hospital for Children will be sold or have its debt restructured.
-On July 1, 2019, Hahnemann University Hospital began a wind down of its operations; final closing is expected on or before September 6.
-Hahnemann University Hospital has approximately 496 beds and 2,500 employees, while St. Christopher's Hospital for Children has approximately 88 pediatric beds and 1,900 employees.
+As of June 30, 2019, Hahnemann University Hospital had approximately 2,500 employees and St. Christopher's Hospital for Children had approximately 1,900 employees.
+On July 1, 2019, Hahnemann University Hospital began a wind down of its operations and is now closed.
+St. Christopher's Hospital for Children was sold and, as of December 2019, is jointly owned by Tower Health and Drexel University.

 In late June 2019, Philadelphia Energy Solutions announced that it will be shutting down its South Philadelphia refinery following an explosion and fire on June 21, 2019, which resulted in significant damage to the refinery complex.
 The closure is expected to impact more than 1,000 employees.
 The City does not expect to incur any costs related to cleaning up the refinery complex or any associated environmental remediation.
-Preliminary investigations by the City have not revealed any threats to the City's water supply as a result of the explosion and fire at the refinery complex.